smurfix/kf2/HACKING.md

 - WindowTop/Left/Bottom/Right describe the window's position on the screen, thus also (implicitly) its size.

-This is redundant and confusing.
+This is redundant and somewhat confusing.
 Thus,

-- The settings' ImageWidth/Height are ignored.
+- the settings' ImageWidth/Height are ignored unless no target dimensions are given.

 - the Get/SetTargetDimensions() function returns/affects both image width and target width.

-## floating point formats
+## high-precision floating point formats

 KF2 has somewhat too many wrappers for these.

 ### decNumber

-This is an alias for a Boost-wrapped MPFR (multiprecision real).
+This is an alias for a Boost-wrapped `mpfr_t` (multi-precision floating-point real).

 ### FixedFloat